bschoenecker/cyber-defense-matrix/README.md

 Clicking a cell opens a panel where you can create, edit, and manage the security controls that belong there.
 Each control has a title, an optional description, the tool or technology used, and a status toggle to mark it as implemented or pending.

-When adding a control, the form includes a **reference suggestions panel** — a curated library of real-world controls relevant to that specific cell, drawn from industry frameworks and common security practice.
+When adding a control, the form includes a **reference suggestions panel**; a curated library of real-world controls relevant to that specific cell, drawn from industry frameworks and common security practice.
 Clicking any suggestion pre-fills the form so you can adopt it as-is or customise it to fit your environment.

 ![Matrix Dashboard](images/ss2.png)